The effect of demagnetization on the susceptibility of single-domain particles and assemblies

-For all the nanocomposites in Fig. \ref{fig:CompositeSusc}, the corresponding intrinsic particle susceptibility $\chi_{\textrm{p}}$ (cf. Eq. \eqref{eq:LinearChi}) is consistently around 25.
+For the nanocomposites in Fig. \ref{fig:CompositeSusc}, the corresponding intrinsic particle susceptibility $\chi_{\textrm{p}}$ (cf. Eq. \eqref{eq:LinearChi}) is consistently around 25 independent of the volume fraction (going from 22 up to 38 for the most concentrated samples \cite{Zambach2025-MaterialPaper}).
 First, this confirms that $\chi_{\textrm{p}}$ is not limited to 3 for spherical nanoparticles.
-Second, it exemplifies that Eq. \eqref{eq:BahlDemag} cannot hold, as such consistency in $\chi_{\textrm{p}}$ is not obtainable by Eq. \eqref{eq:BahlDemag}.
-Moreover, the high susceptibilities expose experimentally that the demagnetisation factor in Eq. \eqref{eq:BahlDemag}, which correct for both particle shape and sample shape, is not applicable to nanoparticle systems.
-The measured nanocomposite susceptibilities of 11.0 - 11.7 (Fig. \ref{fig:CompositeSusc}), are too high to be explained by the demagnetization factor in Eq. \eqref{eq:BahlDemag}: $\chi_{\textrm{nc,eff}}$ could maximally be 5.6 for 46 vol\% of spherical nanoparticles, if using the demagnetisation factor in Eq. \eqref{eq:BahlDemag}.
-Additionally, \textit{if} the here measured nanocomposite susceptibilities of 4.7-11.7 for the 17-46 vol\% samples (Fig. \ref{fig:CompositeSusc}) were demagnetisation corrected for both particle shape and sample shape, as in Eqs. \eqref{eq:1}-\eqref{eq:BahlDemag}, then meaningless negative intrinsic susceptibilities, $\chi_{\textrm{nc}}$, of -5.1 to -9.4, are obtained, equivalent to overskewed hysteresis loops \cite{Skomski2010a}.
+Second, it exemplifies that Eq. \eqref{eq:BahlDemag} cannot hold, since such consistency in $\chi_{\textrm{p}}$ is not achievable by Eq. \eqref{eq:BahlDemag}.
+Moreover, the high susceptibilities expose experimentally that the demagnetization factor in Eq. \eqref{eq:BahlDemag}, which corrects for both particle shape (as $1/3$) and sample shape, is not applicable.
+The measured nanocomposite susceptibilities of 11.0 - 11.7 (Fig. \ref{fig:CompositeSusc}), are too high to be explained by the demagnetization factor in Eq. \eqref{eq:BahlDemag}: $\chi_{\textrm{nc,eff}}$ could maximally be 5.6 for 46 vol\% of spherical nanoparticles, if using the demagnetization factor in Eq. \eqref{eq:BahlDemag}.
+Additionally, \textit{if} the nanocomposite susceptibilities of 4.7-11.7 measured here for the 17-46 vol\% samples (Fig. \ref{fig:CompositeSusc}) were demagnetization corrected for both the particle shape and the sample shape, as in Eqs. \eqref{eq:1}-\eqref{eq:BahlDemag}, then meaningless negative intrinsic susceptibilities, $\chi_{\textrm{nc}}$, of -5.1 to -9.4, are obtained, equivalent to overskewed hysteresis loops \cite{Skomski2010a}.

-Overall, this shows that the demagnetisation factor given in Eq. \eqref{eq:BahlDemag}, which may apply to composites of multi-domain particles \cite{bjoerk2013a}, is not applicable to systems of isolated single-domain nanoparticles. $\chi_{\textrm{nc,eff}}$ should be corrected for sample shape, but not spherical particle shape.
-Hence, in order to derive $\chi_{\textrm{nc}}$ from experimental measurements on nanocomposites containing isolated, single-domain particles, we suggest following procedure: for a specific sample (e.g. a thin disc of nanocomposite), the effective susceptibility is measured in a certain direction and the measurement is demagnetisation corrected for the sample shape only.
+Overall, this shows that the demagnetization factor given in Eq. \eqref{eq:BahlDemag}, which may apply to composites of multi-domain particles \cite{bjoerk2013a}, is not applicable to systems of isolated single-domain nanoparticles. $\chi_{\textrm{nc,eff}}$ should be corrected for the sample shape, but not the spherical particle shape as $1/3$.
+Hence, to derive $\chi_{\textrm{nc}}$ from experimental measurements on nanocomposites containing isolated spherical single-domain particles, we suggest the following procedure: for a specific sample (e.g. a thin disk of nanocomposite), the effective susceptibility is measured in a certain direction and the measurement is demagnetization corrected for the sample shape only.